I still remember the first time I ever tasted this.

 Do you like to dunk your pepperoni bread in sauce, or eat it as is?
 Tell us in the comments below.
 And be sure to rate the recipe as well, after you try it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 14, 2012.
-Last updated: October 5, 2020 at 21:24 pm.
+Last updated October 4, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.